 Teachers In Space, Inc. sparks a transfer of passion for space science and exploration from teachers to their students, preparing and encouraging those students to pursue further education and exciting, rewarding careers in the emerging space industry.

-The 2018-2019 Flight Experiments is now open to register for American STEM teachers of students between 6th and 12th grade.
+The 2019 Flight Experiments is now open to register for American STEM teachers of students between 6th and 12th grade.
 Learn Arduino programming, data design, and balloon mission management.
 Cutting-edge training with top technologists.
 Successful teams will be able to send their experiments to the edge of space.
+The kick-off date and schedule will be announced in January.

 Our previous program, starting in 2015, with experiments flown on the Airbus Perlan II stratospheric glider from 2016 to 2018 in Minden NV, and El Calafate, Argentina.